Star Observer: Format and content

 In hardcopy tabloid format, The Star (as it is commonly known) is published on the third Thursday of each month and is distributed to numerous locations in Sydney and Melbourne.
 Copies can be found in cafés, libraries, cinemas, theatres, book shops, medical practices and community centres as well as gay and lesbian community outlets such as pubs, nightclubs, gay and lesbian friendly retail shops, gyms and sex on premises venues.

 Both the tabloid publication and online version contain local, national, and international coverage related to gay and lesbian news, opinion and lifestyle.
 Non-specifically gay and lesbian items, such as arts and culture, real estate and technology are also covered.
 A strong focus of the publication is on community, such as sport, gay and lesbian business events, and opinion.

 Each year special publications are produced to celebrate Sydney Gay and Lesbian Mardi Gras, Midsumma Festival and Mardi Gras Film Festival.

+Notable coverage

+The Star Observer extensively covered the campaign to decriminalise homosexuality in New South Wales, which was enacted on May 22, 1984 by the Parliament of New South Wales.

+During the AIDS Epidemic, the Star Observer ran in-depth articles concerning public prejudice, medical treatments and insurance claim problems.

+The Star Observer also extensively covered Gay Gang Murders by youths that occurred in Sydney over several decades, including the murder of Scott Johnson, and the murder of Richard Johnson by the 'Alexandria Eight'.
+Journalist Martyn Goddard, who had replaced Tim Carrigan as Star Observer editor in 1989, covered the story both in the Star, and the Sydney Morning Herald.